 Who’s right—the president or his critics?
 And will he pay for abandoning a deal that an overwhelming majority of Americans supported?
-Boston University experts on the environment, economy, and politics weigh in.
+BU experts on the environment, economy, and politics weigh in.

-BU Research: Does the withdrawal from the Paris accord spell the end for mitigating emissions of greenhouse gases?
+BU Today: Does the withdrawal from the Paris accords spell the end for mitigating emissions of greenhouse gases?

-BU College of Arts & Sciences (CAS) professor of Earth and environment and director of the Frederick S. Pardee Center for the Study of the Longer-Range Future
+College of Arts & Sciences professor of earth and environment and director of the Frederick S. Pardee Center for the Study of the Longer-Range Future

 Does this mean that there are now no ways for the United States to reduce its greenhouse gas emissions?
 On that point, the answer is just as clearly no, although I think it will not happen as fast as if the federal government actually implemented constructive policy.
 For one thing, the US economy has been slowly decarbonizing over time.
 Some of this trend is likely due to structural changes in the economy, e.g., some replacement of jobs in the manufacturing sector with various jobs in service and financial sectors.
 Some of it is the replacement of much of coal-fired electricity generation with natural gas and increased penetration of renewable sources.
 Some of it is technologically and policy-driven increases in the end-use efficiency of energy.
 For another, there are strong alliances among some states, and now many cities, to make progress on reducing greenhouse gas emissions.
 They can’t do everything; there are areas, like fuel efficiency standards for vehicles, where the federal government has a critical role to play.
 But they can do a lot, with renewable portfolio standards at the state level and city policies at the local level, such as Boston’s commitment to be carbon-neutral by 2050.